-Universal Robots was officially founded in 2005, with the goal of making robot technology accessible to small and medium-sized enterprises.
-The establishment of the company was made possible by an investment by Syddansk Innovation.
+Universal Robots is officially founded by Esben Østergaard, Kasper Støy, and Kristian Kassow, who met at the University of Denmark.
+Their goal: to make robot technology accessible to small and medium-sized enterprises.
+The establishment of the company is made possible by an investment by Syddansk Innovation.

-Universal Robots’ UR10 is launched.
-It’s targeted towards larger tasks with a lifting ability of 10 kg and a reach of 130 cm.
+Universal Robots launches the first generation UR10.
+Targeted towards manufacturers with larger tasks, the UR10 features a lifting ability of 10 kg and a reach of 130 cm.
 The company also establishes an American subsidiary, based in New York, USA.

 Teradyne Inc. (Nasdaq: TER) acquires Universal Robots for $285M.
 According to Mark Jagiela, Presidnet and CEO of Teradyne, the acquisition complements the company’s System and Wireless Test businesses while adding a powerful growth platform to Teradyne.